Please adhere to the following guidelines. If you fail to do so, we will not accept your submission.

 Before uploading your file, please make sure that your file is named properly (title of the piece) and that the content of the file does not include your name.
-If your name is on your submission it may not be reviewed.
+If your name is on your submission it will not be reviewed.
 (Media is the only exception to the blind judging rule, as we recognize it’s difficult to remove the credits from the introductions of some short films.)

 Proper file formats are as follows:

-Poetry, Nonfiction, Fiction, Scripts: Must be submitted in either pdf, docx*, or rtf.
+Poetry, Nonfiction, Fiction, Scripts: Must be submitted in either pdf, doc, docx*, or rtf.
 Please submit all of your poems in separate files.

 *If you used track changes or other editing software make sure you have resolved the edits or they will appear in your submission.